DOCKET

 Nicodemus v.
 City of South Bend, Ind.
 (U.S. Dist.
 Ct. – No. Dist. of Ind.)
 [Filed 8/23]

 This is a First Amendment challenge to the new statute, Ind.
 Code § 35-44.1-2-14, that makes it a crime to come within 25 feet of a law enforcement officer after the officer has ordered the person to stop.
 The law contains no requirement that the officer have any reason to issue such an order and contains no standards.
-The district court found that the statute was constitutional and the matter has been appealed to the Seventh Circuit.
+The district court found that the statute was constitutional, and the matter has been appealed to the Seventh Circuit where it was recently argued and we are awaiting a decision.

 ATTORNEY(S): Kenneth J. Falk, Gavin M. Rose, Stevie J. Pactor